tanyaclement/cpcda18.github.io/index.md

 ### Readings
 - [Readings in Canvas](https://utexas.instructure.com/courses/1216881/files/folder/Week_7)
 #### Coding, writing, and exercises
 - Montfort chp.
-7 "Text II"
+7 "Text II" ([some hints on possible errors](https://github.com/tanyaclement/cpcda18.github.io/blob/master/montfort6-7.md))
 #### For discussion
 - Borgman chp.
 4 "Data Diversity"
 - Hitchcock, Tim.
 “Digital Searching and the Re-formulation of Historical Knowledge” 2008.
 In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
 Ashgate: 2008.